 When you consider that blockchains are typically made up of hundreds of thousands of blocks, with each block containing as many as several thousand transactions, you can imagine how quickly memory space becomes a problem.

 As such, it’s optimal to use as little data as possible when processing and verifying transactions.
 This minimizes CPU processing times while also ensuring the highest level of security.

 Well, that’s exactly what Merkle Trees do.
-To put it very simply, Merkle Trees take a huge number of transaction IDs and put them through a mathematical process that results in a single, 64-character code.
+To put it very simply, Merkle Trees take a huge number of transaction IDs and put them through a mathematical process-- a cryptographic hash function, to be precise-- that results in a single, 64-character code.

 This code is extremely important because it allows any computer to quickly verify that a specific transaction took place on a particular block as efficiently as possible.
 This code is called the Merkle Root.

 The single code that a Merkle Tree produces is called the Merkle Root.
 Each block in a blockchain has exactly one.
 And, as we just mentioned, the Merkle Root is a crucial piece of data because it allows computers to verify information with incredible speed and efficiency.

 Let’s dive a little deeper.
 How is a Merkle Root produced?
 The first step is to organize all of the data inputs.

 Merkle Trees, by design, always group all of the inputs into pairs.
 If there is an odd number of inputs, the last input is copied and then paired with itself.
 This holds true for all the transaction IDs written onto a block of a blockchain.